 Introduction to information policy with a focus on U.S. federal policies.
 Issues and challenges faced in developing and implementing policies within organizations and companies, including the protection and use of intellectual property, First Amendment concerns, access to public information, security and the protection of privacy of personally identifiable information.
 (Cross listed with LIS 2186 and TELCOM 2512)

-Survey of fundamental concepts and activities of information technology applied to health care.
-Topics include computer-based medical records, knowledge-based systems, telehealth, decision theory and decision support, human-computer interfaces, systems integration, the digital library, and educational applications.
+A survey of fundamental concepts and activities on information technology applied to health care.
+Topics include computer-based medical records, knowledge-based systems, tele health, decision theory, and decision support, human-computer interfaces, system integration, the digital library, and educational applications.
 Department-specific applications such as pathology, radiology, psychiatry and intensive care are also discussed.
-(Prerequisite: permission of instructor)
+(Cross listed with BIOINF 2011, Prerequisite: Permission of Biomedical Informatics department)

 LIS 2184 COPYRIGHT AND FAIR USE IN THE DIGITAL AGE